Canadian Cities Ranked By Population

 3. Vancouver: A Coastal Gem with Stunning Natural Beauty

 Vancouver, situated on the Pacific coast, is celebrated for its breathtaking natural beauty, surrounded by mountains and ocean.
-Its population is driven by a combination of natural beauty, a strong economy focused on technology and tourism, and its reputation as a desirable place to live.
-The city's robust real estate market, however, reflects its high desirability and contributes to its high cost of living.
+On the flip side, its population is driven by a combination of natural beauty, a strong economy focused on technology and tourism, and its reputation as a desirable place to live.
+The city's reliable real estate market, however, reflects its high desirability and contributes to its high cost of living.

 • Key Industries: Technology, Film Production, Tourism, Forestry, Transportation